real-numbers/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk panelplot](figure/panelplot.png)

-Conclusion:  It looks like the person's weekday activity was greater in the mornings, while weekend activity was more spread out throughout the day, on average.
+Conclusion:  It looks like the person's weekday activity started earlier and was greatest in the mornings, while weekend activity started later and then was more spread out throughout the day.

 ** Rubric:  The report contains R code for all of the results presented.**